 Local Milwaukee Area Recreation

 Milwaukee is filled with opportunities for outdoor recreation.
-From hiking and biking trails to farmer’s markets and outdoor festivals, there is always something to see.
+From hiking and biking trails to farmer’s markets and outdoor festivals to professional sports, there are activities for those of every age and interest!

 While you’re in town, be sure to check out Milwaukee’s South Shore Farmer’s Market, held at South Shore Park at 2900 South Shore Drive.
 You can find fresh produce, artisan cheeses, honey, baked goods, and other crafts.
 The market is held from 8am-12pm every Saturday from June through October, with street parking available in the residential area surrounding the park.